 Upon NTIA approval of the Final Proposal, OBO will finalize the provisional awards through contract negotiation and execution with the applicants.
-Included in its formal contract with subgrantees, OBO will implement NTIA's recommended Subgranting Accountability Procedures, which will include: 1) disbursement of funding on a reimbursable basis, to ensure completion of subsidized activities; 2) claw-back provisions to allow for the recoupment of funds in the case of broken commitments; and 3) timely subgrantee reporting mandates and robust monitoring procedures aligned with OBO's reporting schedule to NTIA.
+Included in its formal contract with subgrantees, OBO will implement NTIA's recommended Sub-granting Accountability Procedures, which will include: 1) disbursement of funding on a reimbursable basis, to ensure completion of subsidized activities; 2) claw-back provisions to allow for the recoupment of funds in the case of broken commitments; and 3) timely subgrantee reporting mandates and robust monitoring procedures aligned with OBO's reporting schedule to NTIA.

-If an applicant is provisionally awarded one or more projects and the awarded party fails to execute on all commitments-such as when the party is not willing to accept full responsibility of the entire award, or dissolution of the partnership in the case of an application by a consortium (see Section 5.12.5.3) where no party or parties are willing to assume responsibility for the entire project area-OBO reserves the right to declare the award in default and solicit alternate proposals from applicants of nearby project areas.
+If an applicant is provisionally awarded one or more projects and the awarded party fails to execute on all commitments-such as when the party is not willing to accept full responsibility of the entire award, or dissolution of the partnership in the case of an application by a consortium (see Section 5.7) where no party or parties are willing to assume responsibility for the entire project area-OBO reserves the right to declare the award in default and solicit alternate proposals from other pre-qualified applicants.